 You can probably read through this article just as quickly as all the other ones on this site.
-But it's one of the most important and useful ones here, because it will provide a framework for how you can work through your more difficult social fears in the most manageable way possible.
-The principles here can also be used to work on other types of fears.
+But it's one of the most important and useful ones here, because it provides a framework for how you can work through your more difficult social fears in the most manageable way possible.
+The principles here can be used to work on other types of fears too.

-While this article will mainly use social fears as examples, the ideas below can also be used to help you ease into doing behaviors that you want to do, but which you're feeling a little lazy about getting started on.
+While this article will focus on social fears, the ideas below can also be used to help you ease into doing behaviors that you want to do, but which you're feeling a little lazy about getting started on.
 Of course, when someone is feeling unmotivated about doing something, at times that's because some anxiety is at the heart of it.

 Be at a point where you're really ready to make changes

-The approach I'll outline below is the easiest way to face your fears, but even then it won't be totally painless.
-Facing your fears isn't comfortable.
-Facing a fear gradually with the aid of coping skills will make the process as pleasant as it can be, but it still won't feel great at times.
-The process also takes about one to three months of consistent work.
+The approach I'll outline below is the easiest way to face your fears, but even then it won't be totally comfortable.
+Facing a fear gradually with the aid of coping skills will make the task as pleasant as it can be, but it still won't feel great at times.
+The process also takes a few months of consistent work.

 If you haven't already, read up on the theories behind the suggestions below